 For news sources containing articles relevant to a particular event or to the circumstances surrounding a particular Congressional investigation, refer to our research guide on finding newspaper articles.

-For authoritative analysis on the major legislation and actions of Congress for each year since 1945, refer to the CQ Almanac, available via the CQ Electronic Library, which also includes CQ Magazine (a weekly news magazine featuring detailed reporting on public policy, politics, congressional legislation, and elections) back to 1983.
+For authoritative analysis on the major legislation and actions of Congress for each year since 1945, refer to the CQ Almanac, available via the CQ Press Library, which also includes CQ Magazine (a weekly news magazine featuring detailed reporting on public policy, politics, congressional legislation, and elections) back to 1983.
+Additional sources for legislative news are available on our Legislative History Research Guide.

-Below is a select list of books available in the Georgetown Law Library on the topic of Congressional investigations, generally.
+Below are some examples of books available in the Georgetown Law Library on topics related to Congressional investigations.